Bazooka Joe: Characters and story

-The comics generally consist of soft, child-friendly jokes, as well as small advertisements for kitschy merchandise one could obtain in exchange for comics and a few cents or dollars.
+The comics generally consist of child-friendly jokes, as well as small advertisements for kitschy merchandise one could obtain in exchange for comics and a few cents or dollars.
 From the very beginning in 1954, the bottom of the comics included "fortunes" similar to those one would find in a fortune cookie, sometimes with a comedic bent.

 Development

 Sometime between 1952 and 1954, Woody Gelman and Ben Solomon, heads of Product Development at Topps, approached cartoonist Wesley Morse to create Bazooka Joe and his Gang.
 The character was named after a contest was held asking for suggestions.
-Morse was the original artist on Bazooka Joe.

-In Heroes of the Comics: Portraits Of The Pioneering Legends of Comic Books, Drew Friedman wrote: "Gelman, along with his friend and former co-animator Ben Solomon, created Popsicle Pete, who appeared in ads and packages for Popsicle ice pops for decades.
+In Heroes of the Comics: Portraits of the Pioneering Legends of Comic Books, Drew Friedman wrote: "Gelman, along with his friend and former co-animator Ben Solomon, created Popsicle Pete, who appeared in ads and packages for Popsicle ice pops for decades.
 Popsicle Pete caught the eye of president of the Topps Company, Arthur Shorin, who hired Gelman and Solomon to work for him full time in Brooklyn.
 Gelman worked as an editor and writer for Topps, and Solomon became its art director.
 Gelman soon became head of the new product development department, where he developed the Bazooka Joe mini-comics (drawn by Wesley Morse) and had his hand in many successful innovations for trading cards and other products."

-Bazooka Joe's style changed with the times, as with almost all 20th-century advertising characters with any sort of longevity.
+Bazooka Joe's style changed with the times.
 By the 1990s, Joe had adopted a more contemporary look, including low-slung, baggy jeans.

 From 1967 to 1990, the main writer was cartoonist Jay Lynch.

 Bazooka Joe comics were localized or translated for sale in other countries.
 For example, the Canadian version featured bilingual (simultaneous English and French) text balloons.